 The fundraising generated by our runners/walkers provides the resources for our children to thrive.
 We can provide the basics, but it’s the extra funds generated by events like this that provide our kids with the resources needed to grow into healthy, well-adjusted adults.
 YOU are the reason why!
 Let us help you succeed at fundraising!

 How to Go About Fundraising

 - Email.
 From your Participant Page, in the fundraising section, you can ask for donations through email using a built-in email you can further personalize.
 For those with gmail accounts, if you link your profile to Google+, then you’ll have access to your gmail contacts.
-Personlize your emails by including why this cause is important to you and how they can support your goals.
+Personalize your emails by including why this cause is important to you and how they can support your goals.
 You'll likely have to send out multiple emails reminding folks – this is key!
 Follow-up and reminders are essential!
 Just make it sincere and fun.
 In the fundraising section of your Participant Page, you will see who hasn’t donated yet so you can follow up.

-- Thank Donors: In the fundraising section of your Participant Page, you will see who has donated and use the built-in email and social media links to thank them.
+- Thank Donors.
+In the fundraising section of your Participant Page, you can see who has donated and use the built-in email and social media links to thank them.
 Write about how you know this person and how much you appreciate their friendship.
 You will be surprised at the momentum this process builds!
 Everyone seems to want to participate and see what you will write about them when THEY donate!